-What are the advantages for achieving elevation in Landscape photography?
+What are the height advantages in Landscape photography?

 For starters, I don’t necessarily mean shooting from a higher position, although the advantages will be discussed later.
 The initial intention when I am telling the photographer to get high, is to force them to be thinking like a scout or explorer.
 If you are in a new territory and you need to create a world-class image in the next few hours, then I would suggest that finding a high ground fairly early could give you the edge.
 Getting to that high ground should always be achieved with full safety considerations, know your physical limitations before attempting to climb any strange rock face.